Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: A Lindbladian definition of mixed state phases

 for some time $t \gtrsim polylog(N)$, where $\gamma=O(1)$ and the trace distance $\|X\|_1 \vcentcolon = \tr[\sqrt{X^{\dagger}X}]$.
 We denote it as $\rho_0 \xrightarrow[]{\cL_0} \rho_1$

 \end{definition}

-\begin{definition}[Lindbladian Phase of Matter] We say that $\rho_0$ and $\rho_1$ are in the same phase if there exist local symmetric time-independent Lindbladians $\cL_0$ and $\cL_1$ such that $\rho_0 \xrightarrow[]{\cL_0} \rho_1$ and $\rho_1 \xrightarrow[]{\cL_1} \rho_0$. \end{definition} The intuition behind this definition is that, if one state can be reached by a $\log(N)$-time evolution from another state, then the long-range correlations in the two states must be similar.
+\begin{definition}[Lindbladian Phase of Matter] We say that $\rho_0$ and $\rho_1$ are in the same phase if there exist geometrically local symmetric time-independent Lindbladians $\cL_0$ and $\cL_1$ such that $\rho_0 \xrightarrow[]{\cL_0} \rho_1$ and $\rho_1 \xrightarrow[]{\cL_1} \rho_0$. \end{definition} Here, by a geometrically local Lindbladian, we refer to a Lindbladian that can be expressed as a sum of local terms~\cite{coser2019classification}:

+for some fixed constant $k$, where $\Lambda$ denotes the lattice, and $|X|$ refers to the diameter of the subset $X$.
+As noted in Ref.~\cite{coser2019classification}, this definition may be generalized to quasi-local Lindbladians in certain contexts.
+The intuition behind this definition is that, if one state can be reached by a $\log(N)$-time evolution from another state, then the long-range correlations in the two states must be similar.
 Furthermore, this rapid mixing condition implies stability of local observables to local perturbations in the Lindbladian terms when away from the boundaries of the phase~\cite{cubitt2015stability, onorati2023provably}.
 Moreover, it is a natural and physically motivated generalization of the Hamiltonian definition of phases to open systems.
-Indeed,~\citeauthor{coser2019classification} demonstrate that this Lindbladian definition encompasses that standard gapped-Hamiltonian phase of matter.
-Furthermore, it can be shown that it encompasses high-temperature thermal phases using the Lindbladian of \citeauthor{chen2023efficient} \cite{chen2023efficient, rouze2024efficient}, and this even applies to families of states that are classically intractable to prepare \cite{bergamaschi2024quantum, rajakumar2024gibbs}.
+Indeed, Ref.~\cite{coser2019classification} demonstrates that this Lindbladian definition encompasses that standard gapped-Hamiltonian phase of matter.
+Furthermore, it can be shown that it encompasses high-temperature thermal phases using the Lindbladian of Refs.~\cite{chen2023efficient, rouze2024efficient}, and this even applies to families of states that are classically intractable to prepare \cite{bergamaschi2024quantum, rajakumar2024gibbs}.

 Compared to previous works using this definition \cite{coser2019classification, onorati2023provably}, we have removed the auxiliary system as it is not required for this work.
 However, anything that satisfies this more restricted definition of phase must also satisfy the definition of phase in Ref. \cite{coser2019classification}.
 We also note recent work in Ref. \cite{sang2024stability} where it has been shown that this Lindbladian definition implies that two states are in the same phase if one can smoothly move between fixed points without the ``correlation length'' for the mutual information diverging.
 Here by ``correlation length'', we mean the length scale over which the mutual information decays exponentially.